CordGenics/SOLARA-BETA/README.md

 ## ABOUT!
 Solara is a powerful Roblox exploit developed by expert programmers since 2023.
 It offers a wide range of advanced features, making it a popular choice among users for its reliability and efficiency.
 With continuous updates and improvements, Solara remains at the forefront of Roblox exploitation tools.

+### supporting info!
+- **52% Unc Support**: Benefit from unparalleled support with the Solara Executor.
+- **Free Level 3 Executor**: Access advanced features of the Solara Executor completely free of charge.

 ## Features!
 - Bug fixes.